anshumanv/awesome-anime-sources/CONTRIBUTING.md

 # Contribution Guidelines

-Your contributions are always welcome.
+Your contributions and suggestions are always welcome.

+### Add new content

 Please ensure your pull request adheres to the following guidelines: